At night the Eiffel neighborhood takes on the air of a busy amusement park.

 He's been making music for many years along Rue Des Francs Bourgeois.

-This senior street dancer attracts a big audience on Rue des Francs-Bourgeois.
+This street dancer attracts a big audience on Rue des Francs-Bourgeois.

 Nathalie Lermitte sings the songs of Piaf on the 50th anniversary of her death.

-There a a number of spots along the Seine to Tango as well as free lessons.
+There are a number of spots along the Seine to Tango as well as free lessons.

 He's a regular on Pont.
 St. Louis connecting Ile St. Louis to Île de la Cité.